Filter

 No, it is not a shu puerh as name might suggest.
 In fact shu pu'er is oxidized if technically to be correct.
 This tea however is fermented because after kill green processing ( as regular sheng puerh ) it has been stored for additional fermentation without access of oxygen.
 It is sort of Gaba puerh but without applying the Nitrogen.
 Very aromatic sweet...

-Although name suggests ancient tea trees but we believe this one is not the case.
-Anyway , it is truly well made sheng puerh from wild variety tea trees growing in Dehong state.
+Although name from the producer suggests ancient tea trees but we believe this one is not the case.
+Yet, it is truly well made sheng puerh from wild variety tea trees growing in Dehong state.
 Sweet-sour notes with typical wild mushroom notes will hit your nose and tastebuds afterwards.
-Harder infusions will release bitterness but increase the sweetness same time.
-Well...
+Harder infusions will release bitterness but increase the sweetness...

 This is probably the most smoky sheng pu-erh we have ever come across.
 Not a faulty of the kill green, neither storage issue, but the traditional way of processing by Jin Po ethnic minority.
 Tea factory is aiming on Cantonese market where this type is more welcomed.
 If you get over the overwhelming smokiness , few seconds after the first cups, the sweet...